-The subsidy scheme currently refunds employers up to a maximum of €410 for each qualifying employee.
-From 4 May it will change to a system based on the previous average take home pay of employees.
-See below for details.
+The subsidy scheme refunded employers up to a maximum of €410 for each qualifying employee.

-The subsidy is based on an employee's pay after tax, USC and PRSI, not their gross pay.
+The subsidy was based on an employee's pay after tax, USC and PRSI, not their gross pay.

-Since 4 May 2020, the subsidy payment has moved to a system based on the previous weekly average take home pay for each employee.
-The previous weekly average take home pay is based on an employee’s pay in January and February 2020.
+From 4 May 2020, the subsidy payment moved to a system based on the previous weekly average take home pay for each employee.
+The previous weekly average take home pay was based on an employee’s pay in January and February 2020.

 On 4 May 2020 Revenue informed all eligible employers of the maximum personal subsidy amount in respect of each individual employee on its payroll based on the employee’s Average Revenue Net Weekly Pay.